-The Bellin Chapter of the American Assembly for Men in Nursing (BAAMN) functions to provide resources, knowledge, and opportunities for individuals interested in gender equality and advocating for men in nursing.
-The chapter provide a framework for student and professional nurses as a group to meet, to discuss, and influence factors which affect men as nurses.
+The Bellin chapter of the American Assembly for Men in Nursing (BAAMN) functions to provide resources, knowledge, and opportunities for individuals interested in gender equality and advocating for men in nursing.
+The chapter provides a framework for students and professional nurses to meet, discuss and influence factors which affect men as nurses.
 This includes equitable treatment of nurses of all diverse backgrounds.
 While the focus is on men and men's health, the AAMN promotes equality in all aspects in nursing.